With a lot of Texas influence from a simple scratch rub to a homemade sauce, these smoked beef short ribs will remind you what barbecue is all about.

-Add the tomato sauce, tomato puree, whiskey, vinegars, worcesteshire sauce, molasses, chili powder, cumin, sugar, salt, and pepper to the bacon pot then cook over low heat for an hour.
+- Add the tomato sauce, tomato puree, whiskey, vinegar, Worcesteshire sauce, molasses, chili powder, cumin, sugar, salt, and pepper to the bacon pot then cook over low heat for an hour.

 Beef Short Ribs

-Prepare the beef short ribs by trimming the top fat as well as the top and bottom sinew.
+- Prepare the beef short ribs by trimming the top fat as well as the top and bottom sinew.
 Sprinkle in a light coating of the rub all over the meat of the ribs, not the bone side.
-Set aside for and hour.
+Set aside for an hour.

 - Preheat the smoker to 280 degrees F (140 degrees C).